Stackclash/5e-vault/5. Mechanics/Bestiary/Construct/Animated Armor.md

 aliases: ["Animated Armor"]
 ---
 # Animated Armor
 *Source: Monster Manual p.
-19, Curse of Strahd.
+19, Curse of Strahd, Tasha's Cauldron of Everything.
 Available in the SRD and the Basic Rules.*

 This empty steel shell clamors as it moves, heavy plates banging and grinding against one another like the vengeful spirit of a fallen knight.
 Ponderous but persistent, this magical guardian is almost always a suit of plate armor.